Luis Pedro Figueroa: O'Higgins

 In 2013, he won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 15 of 18 matches, and scored two goals in the win 1:2 against Universidad Católica.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, and scored a goal at the 38 minutes in the match that won O'Higgins in the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 Coquimbo Unido

 In 2020, he joined Coquimbo Unido for the 2020 Chilean Primera División, also playing in the 2020 Copa Sudamericana, but the Pirates were relegated to the Primera B for the 2021 season.

 In June 2021, he announced his retirement from the football activity after having played for 22 years.

 International career

 Figueroa represented Chile U20 at the 2003 South American U-20 Championship and Chile U23 at the 2004 CONMEBOL Pre-Olympic Tournament.
 At senior level, he debuted in the national Chilean team in 2004 during the Copa América 2004 in Peru.
 Figueroa has also played friendlies during the 2006 and he scored his first goal for Chile against Paraguay (3–2 victory).

 International goals

+Coaching career

+In November 2024, Figueroa took in charge a football academy based in Machalí, Chile, of Brazilian club Palmeiras.